earthlab/earthlab.github.io/_drafts/workshops/version-control/1-intro-to-version-control/2017-09-12-vsintro-03-undoing-things.md

 nothing to commit, working directory clean
 ```

-Now we can undo this commit with `git reset HEAD~`:
+Now you can undo this commit with `git reset HEAD~`:

 ```bash